Update: ‘Smaller Defender EV also in the plan’ section added.

 Wolfspeed’s next-gen Silicon Carbide semiconductor technology

-As per a Jaguar Land Rover press release dated October 31, 2022, the British automaker’s partnership with the American electronics company Wolfspeed (formerly Cree Inc.) will result in next-gen Silicon Carbide (SiC) semiconductors in future Land Rover Electric models, which should include the Defender EV as well.
+As per a JLR press release dated October 31, 2022, the British automaker’s partnership with the American electronics company Wolfspeed (formerly Cree Inc.) will result in next-gen Silicon Carbide (SiC) semiconductors in future Land Rover Electric models, which should include the Defender EV as well.

 From 2024, Land Rover will begin equipping some of its pure-electric SUVs with inverters that feature advanced SiC technology.
 These new semiconductors are expected to deliver higher powertrain efficiency & longer range and will be manufactured at Wolfspeed’s Mohawk Valley facility located in Marcy, New York.